Ground state wave functions for the quantum Hall effect on a sphere and the Atiyah-Singer index theorem: Zero modes

 Spinors can be decomposed in terms of chiral eigenstates

 Positive and negative chirality zero modes satisfy

 respectively.
 From (\ref{eq:Dz}) and (\ref{eq:Dbarz}) it is immediate that, on the northern hemisphere,

 satisfy these equations for any powers $p$ and ${\bar p}$.
 However $p$ and $\bar p$ must be non-negative integers for $\chi_\pm$ to be well behaved at the north pole.
 We also want $\chi_\pm$ to be finite at the south pole, where $|z|\rightarrow \infty$, so we must also require that $\bar p - m +1 \le 0$ and $p + m +1 \le 0$.\footnote{At the upper limit of these bounds the magnitude of $\chi_\pm$ is finite but the phase is undefined, this is a gauge artifact.
-A well defined phase is obtained at the south pole by performing the gauge transformation $\chi_\pm \rightarrow e^{i(m \pm 1)\phi}\chi_\pm$ (the $\pm1$ arises from the spin connection). } Thus, since $p$ and $\bar p$ are non-negative, positive chirality zero modes require $0 \le \bar p \le m -1$ and negative chirality zero modes require $0\le p \le -m-1$.
-We see that for a positive chirality zero mode to exist it must be the case that $m\ge 1$ while a negative chirality zero mode requires $m\le -1$.
-For no value of $m$ is there both positive and negative zero modes.
+A well defined phase is obtained at the south pole by performing the gauge transformation $\chi_\pm \rightarrow e^{i(m \pm 1)\phi}\chi_\pm$ (the $\pm1$ arises from the spin connection). } Thus, since $p$ and $\bar p$ are non-negative, negative chirality zero modes require $0 \le \bar p \le m -1$ and positive chirality zero modes require $0\le p \le -m-1$.
+We see that for a negative chirality zero mode to exist it must be the case that $m\ge 1$ while a positive chirality zero mode requires $m\le -1$.
+There is no value of $m$ for which there are both positive and negative zero modes.
 The index theorem then tells us that

 Thus for $m\ge 1$, $\bar p = 0,\ldots m-1$ exhausts the possibilities and for $m\le -1$, $p = 0,\ldots |m|-1$ exhausts the possibilities.

 The index theorem tells us that the number of zero modes here is $|m|$.
 This differs from Haldane's result that the degeneracy is $|m|+1$ and the difference is called the shift \cite{Wen+Zee}.
 In the multi-particle wave-function (discussed below) the shift is the difference between the number of flux quanta and the number of particles and it is non-zero in Haldane's analysis precisely because the electron spin and its coupling to the curvature of the sphere is ignored.
 When electron spin and the spin connection on the sphere are treated properly the shift is zero and this is clearly shown here, it can be traced to the $(m+1)$ and $(m-1)$ terms in (\ref{eq:D-slash}), electrons with opposite spin couple to the spin connection with the opposite sign.